 In the event a situation results in evacuation of the Barlow Center, building alarms will alert building occupants to evacuate the building.
+Building occupants should immediately proceed to the nearest exit unless instructed otherwise.
 The alert system may also be activated to provide instructions to the campus community.

-Under the direction of the Washington Seminar Faculty Director and the Barlow Center Building Manager, evacuation drills are conducted at the beginning of each semester for all residents at the Barlow Center.
+Under the direction of the Washington Seminar faculty director and the Barlow Center building manager, evacuation drills are conducted at the beginning of each semester for all residents at the Barlow Center.
 A record is made for each drill that includes a description, the location, date, and time and whether the drill was announced or unannounced.